drugis/addis-core/docs/design/index.md

 **F4.1** The study edit view allows the user to edit the full semantic detail of the study, including basic study characteristics, population and eligibility information, the arms and epochs ([Mockup 006](#mockup006)), the activities performed ([Mockup 007](#mockup007)), the predefined outcome measures, the actual participant flow, study results, and the mapping of study concepts to structured vocabularies and ontologies ([Mockup 008](#mockup008)).
 These are represented at a sufficient level of detail to allow automated matching and reasoning by ADDIS, but the user interface is specialized to presenting RCT information to users so that entering data correctly is not an overly complex task.

-**F4.2** Extractions can be created by annotating the abstract of an article (e.g. identifying interventions and outcomes).
-TO BE SPECIFIED FURTHER.

-**F4.3** Extractions can be created by annotating the full text of an article (e.g. identifying interventions and outcomes).
-TO BE SPECIFIED FURTHER.
+**F4.2** Extractions can be created by annotating the abstract or full text of an article.
+The user will be able to highlight text as being relevant to certain pre-defined labels (e.g. interventions, outcomes, etc.) and this will result in the textual information being copied into the appropriate location of the data entry view (F4.1).
+More refined functionality could also allow the user to create entities directly from the annotation view.

-**F4.4** The system will continuously extract and update data from ClinicalTrials.gov records (and potentially other structured sources).
+**F4.3** The system will continuously extract and update data from ClinicalTrials.gov records (and potentially other structured sources).
 As per F4.1 and F2.5, users can further complete and refine such extractions ([Mockup 016](#mockup016)).

-**F4.5** Third parties are able to deploy their own software agents to contribute automated extractions similar to F4.4.
+**F4.4** Third parties are able to deploy their own software agents to contribute automated extractions similar to F4.4.

 **TODO** Defining mappings between concepts.

 #### Working together ####

 **F5.1** Projects with multiple participants will be able to set rules for study selection and data extraction to ensure a certain level of quality (F5.2-F5.4).
+In part, this is supported by the ability to view edit histories and changes between versions (F2.*).

 **F5.2** Group data entry without any restrictions: participants can select existing extractions for use in the project, or perform data extractions ad hoc.